Close up image of land utilisation map. Oxford is written in a large font and the background is red.

 Hardit Singh Malik, the first Indian fighter pilot

 The people of Oxford experienced the conflict in many different ways.
 Many had relatives who were serving overseas, and kept in touch with them through letters.
-Others were University of Oxford students, for whom the war elicited very strong beliefs; including Constance Coltman, who was a pacifist and became the first female Christian minister in the UK; Hardit Singh Malik, who fought racial prejudice to became the first Indian fighter pilot; and Rajani Palme Dutte, who was a conscientious objector.
+Others were University of Oxford students, for whom the war elicited very strong beliefs; including Constance Coltman, who was a pacifist and became the first female Christian minister in the UK; Hardit Singh Malik, who fought racial prejudice to become the first Indian fighter pilot; and Rajani Palme Dutte, who was a conscientious objector.
 The war also prompted Oxford people to respond artistically.
 One of Oxford’s most famous examples is the poet May Wedderburn Cannan, who published two volumes of poetry about the war and its aftermath; she had volunteered at the front and also lost her fiancé, and later detailed her wartime experiences and grief in her autobiography.
 For her, and many others, life in Oxford could not just resume after the war; people had to adjust to new realities.

 Spanish Civil War